 The CC BY Attribution licence, required by UKRI and by the Wellcome Trust, allows others to share, adapt and re-use the work, even commercially, always with attribution to the creator.
 Other licences (CC BY-NC, CC BY-ND) may be acceptable to funders in exceptional cases.

 Works, including research data, that can be released in the public domain do not require attribution and can be shared under the Creative Commons Zero Public Domain Dedication.

 An open source licence applies to software, allowing it to be freely used, modified, and shared.
 As open source licences allow modifications, they support collaboration within developer and researcher communities.
 Widely used licences include the so-called GNU licences (GPL, LGPL), the MIT licence, BSD licences and others.
 Which licence you choose depends on how you intend others to re-use and re-share (e.g., allowing or restricting commercial re-uses, requirements to share under the same terms).
 Use this licence chooser tool to apply a licence suitable for your research project.

 - Where possible, you should try to keep copyright on behalf of the University rather than sign it over to the publisher

-- If it is not possible to keep the copyright, as a minimum you should try to keep the right to share your author’s accepted manuscript (AAM) in the University’s open access repository
+- If it is not possible to keep copyright, as a minimum you should try to keep the right to share your author’s accepted manuscript (AAM) in the University’s Open Access repository.

-Journal articles, conference proceedings and monographs published under an open access model are typically under a Creative Commons Licence.
-Funders including UKRI and the Wellcome Trust require a Creative Commons Attribution Licence (CC-BY).
+Journal articles, conference proceedings and monographs published under an Open Access (OA) model are typically under a Creative Commons Licence.
+Funders including UKRI and the Wellcome Trust require a Creative Commons Attribution Licence (Creative Commons Attribution Licence (CC-BY)).